(Pocket-lint) - Technology has the power to do many things, and changing the world is one of them.

 Imagine how effective such a device could be at helping people catch signs of bowel cancer early on before it becomes a significant problem.
 It could also alert you to dietary issues or deficiencies that need rectifying to improve your health.

-We may only just be touching on the possibilities of 4G data here in the UK, but 5G is already on the horizon and could offer faster than wired download speeds wherever you are.
+5G is quickly becoming a reality and could offer faster than wired download speeds wherever you are.

-As you can imagine, fast connection speeds without overcrowding will open up a wealth of possibilities for "connected devices" from everything from home appliances to cars and gadgets we've yet to even invent yet.
-Qualcomm is one of the major players bringing 5G to market around the globe with its X50 chip.
-The chip will be capable of download speeds up to 5Gbps and should hopefully make its way into some 2018 or 2019 flagship phones.
+As you can imagine, fast connection speeds without overcrowding will open up a wealth of possibilities for "connected devices" everything from home appliances to cars and gadgets we've yet to even invent.

 Recycling and re-engineering